pdffillerjs/pdffiller/README.md

     });
 ```

-You can easily stream the resulting data directly to AWS, doing something like this with an instatiated `s3` client:
+You could also stream the resulting data directly to AWS, doing something like this with an instantiated `s3` client:

 ```javascript
 pdfFiller.fillForm( sourcePDF, data)